New French Extremity: Terminology

-The term 'new French extremity' was first coined by critic James Quandt in 2004 in a deeply critical piece complaining about the violent turn that French filmmaking appeared to have taken in the late 1990s and early 2000s.
-While few people have taken Quandt's pronouncements about new extreme films seriously, his article has become the first reference for talking about these films: "Bava as much as Bataille, Salò no less than Sade seem the determinants of a cinema suddenly determined to break every taboo, to wade in rivers of viscera and spumes of sperm, to fill each frame with flesh, nubile or gnarled, and subject it to all manner of penetration, mutilation, and defilement."
-Today, most critics and scholars use Quandt's claims as a starting point for how not to talk about new extreme films, with his work having assumed something of a 'straw man' status.
-He has been criticised as having a dismissive tone, a reductive amalgamation of a wide variety of quite different films, a nostalgia for the old transgressive films, and unhelpful conflation of films marked by an arthouse style with new French horror, a series of generically-marked horror films.
+The term 'new French extremity' was first coined by critic James Quandt in 2004 in a critical piece complaining about the violent turn that French filmmaking appeared to have taken in the late 1990s and early 2000s.
+This article became the first reference for talking about these films: "Bava as much as Bataille, Salò no less than Sade seem the determinants of a cinema suddenly determined to break every taboo, to wade in rivers of viscera and spumes of sperm, to fill each frame with flesh, nubile or gnarled, and subject it to all manner of penetration, mutilation, and defilement."
+However, most critics and scholars use Quandt's claims as a starting point for how not to talk about new extreme films, with his work having assumed something of a 'straw man' status.
+He has been criticized as having a dismissive tone, a reductive amalgamation of a wide variety of quite different films, a nostalgia for the old transgressive films, and an unhelpful conflation of films marked by an arthouse style with new French horror, a series of generically marked horror films.

 Since then, substantial work done on these films has produced a variety of overlapping terms to describe the films mentioned above and others like them: 'New European Extremism', 'extreme cinema', 'extreme art cinema', 'new extremism', as well as a 'cinéma du corps', the 'unwatchable', and 'transgressive art films'.
 The trend is acknowledged to extend beyond the borders of France to Europe, and in some cases further afield, even as French filmmakers dominate any list of new extreme films.

 In general, 'extreme' refers both to the kinds of acts depicted in the films, and the manner in which they are depicted.
-Acts that frequently occur in new extreme films, which are considered extreme, include visible sex (sometimes called unsimulated sex), sexual and sexualised violence, and graphic images of violence.
-(Torture is not a feature of new extreme films, being more common in horror films, especially spectacle horror.)
-According to Oliver Kenny, visibility, proximity, and duration are the key defining stylistic aspects to the presentation of these acts: they are shown in proximate and visible detail, often in lengthy scenes or in long take.
-Certain scholars, such as Frey and Kenny, have also explored the contemporary use of the word 'extreme' in much greater detail.
+Acts that frequently occur in new extreme films, which are considered extreme, include visible sex (sometimes called unsimulated sex), sexual and sexualized violence, and graphic depictions of violence.
+According to Oliver Kenny, visibility, proximity, and duration are the key defining stylistic aspects of the presentation of these acts: they are shown in proximate and visible detail, often in lengthy scenes or in long takes, although many other scholars have contributed to discussions about what 'extreme' means in contemporary cinema.

-The 'new' in 'new extreme' suggests that these films constitute a new wave, that develops upon a series of 'old' extreme films.
-While films were rarely described as 'extreme' prior to the 2000s, the 'old' films in question here are mostly violent, politically engaged, films from the 1960s and 1970s.
+The 'new' in 'new extreme' suggests that these films constitute a new wave that develops upon a series of 'old' extreme films.
+While films were rarely described as 'extreme' before the 2000s, the 'old' films in question here are mostly violent, politically engaged films from the 1960s and 1970s.
 The most commonly cited films as 'older' comparisons to 'new' extreme cinema are Weekend and Salò.